 12.30 – 1.30 pm

-That said, we do need money to keep the show on the road, so if you enjoy the event please consider contributing to our 2021-22 fundraising campaign.
-For individual ad hoc donations, our crowdfunding page is here.
-Or for more information – including for corporate sponsors – visit our general fundraising page here.
+That said, both organisations do need money to keep the show on the road, so if you enjoyed the event please consider contributing.
+For more information, visit the IP Inclusive fundraising page or the Jonathan’s Voice donations page.